 Talk to Accident Claims UK.
 We offer all potential claimants free legal advice on what steps to take after a dislocation accident and how to claim joint dislocation compensation.
 Please note that there is a personal injury claims time limit of three years in the UK.
 So if you have been injured in an accident that wasn’t your fault, be sure to contact Accident Claims UK as soon as possible to get started on your personal injury claim.

-If you think you have legitimate grounds to make a dislocated injury claim for compensation, call Accident Claims UK today.
+If you think you have legitimate grounds to make a dislocated injury compensation claim, call Accident Claims UK today.
 You will be put through to one of our friendly advisors who will listen to the details of your accident and injury, judge whether or not you could make a joint dislocation claim and how much your dislocation injury compensation claim could be worth.
 We will then find the right personal injury lawyer to represent your claim and with your permission will proceed with your claim right away.

-Clients often ask us “What is a shoulder injury claim value?” or “How much can I claim for a dislocation injury?”.
+Clients often ask us “What is a shoulder injury claim value?” or “How much can I claim for a dislocation injury?”
 How much your claim is worth is an important question, as you want to be compensated for the right amount for your pain and suffering.
 Please consult our dislocated shoulder injury compensation calculator, which includes compensation amounts for all dislocated joint injuries.
 Your compensation for injury amount will be calculated based on the type of personal injury you suffered and how severe it was.